mrwillbarnz/100-days-of-code/log.md

 ### Day 13: February 19th, 2020

-**Today's Progress** Today I completed Chapter 6 of PFAB, and completed a Tic-Tac-Toe game with functions.
+**Today's Progress:** Today I completed Chapter 6 of PFAB, and completed a Tic-Tac-Toe game with functions.

 **Thoughts:** Quite please with learning functions, but I will need to catch-up with the other courses I started yesterday tomorrow, as this took longer than expected.